‘Universal Credit’ is being introduced gradually across the country as part of the government’s welfare reform changes.

 - details of any income that’s not from work (an insurance plan for example)

 - details of any other benefits you’re getting

-Find out more about the new benefit at www.gov.uk/universal-credit
+You can find out more about Universal Credit at www.gov.uk/universal-credit